 National Westminster Bank Plc (1968-date), established in London, is a constituent of The Royal Bank of Scotland Group.

-In 1968 National Provincial Bank (including its subsidiary District Bank) and Westminster Bank, two of Britain’s ‘Big Five’ banks, agreed to merge as National Westminster Bank.
+In 1968 National Provincial Bank (including its subsidiary District Bank) and Westminster Bank, two of Britain's 'Big Five' banks, agreed to merge as National Westminster Bank.
 The statutory process of integration was completed in 1969 and National Westminster Bank commenced trading on 1 January 1970, adopting the three-arrowheads symbol as its logo.
 The new bank immediately embarked on a process of branch rationalisation, closing branches where representation was duplicated and opening offices in areas of new commercial and industrial activity as well as in hospitals and universities.
-Overall the branch network was reduced from 3,600 branches in 1970 to 3,200 in 1979.
 A wider range of services was introduced including Access, the bank's first credit card, in 1972 and computer-linked Servicetills in 1976.

 Beyond the domestic market, the newly-created International Banking Division sought to provide international banking services to large companies and to focus on expansion in the USA, the Far East and Europe.
 A syndicated venture to finance North Sea oil in 1972 led to continuing involvement in energy exploration and major project finance such as the channel tunnel.
 In Europe National Westminster Bank's representation was supplemented by investments in France, Germany, Spain, the Netherlands, Greece and Switzerland, whilst the purchase in 1979 of the National Bank of North America, with 141 branches in the City and State of New York, marked a move into retail banking in the USA.